ongyl88/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objective

 Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+Practice string manipulation, conditionals, and game loop logic by creating an interactive Hangman game.

+## 📝 Tasks

+### 🛠️ Create Basic Game Structure

+#### Description
+Set up the Hangman game with a word list, word selection, and basic game loop that accepts letter guesses.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the user
-- Track incorrect guesses remaining
+- Track the number of incorrect guesses remaining
+- Display current progress in underscore format (e.g., `_ _ _`)
+- Show remaining attempts and guessed letters at each step

+### 🛠️ Implement Win/Lose Logic and Display

+#### Description
+Add logic to detect when the game is won or lost and display appropriate messages with game results.

+#### Requirements
+Completed program should:

-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed correctly
+- End the game when attempts are exhausted
-- Display win/lose messages
+- Display a win message with the revealed word
+- Display a lose message with the correct word revealed
+- Allow the player to play multiple rounds if desired